 Because of the impending closure of the ADI's previous website host and developer, Canterbury Web, LightMedia Communications Ltd were appointed to develop a completely new website and membership/events management system for ADI.
-In March 2020, the ADI website was re-launched (see www.adi.org.uk).
+In March 2020, the ADI website was relaunched (see www.adi.org.uk).

-This is a significant investment for ADI, which will provide a platform for effective administration and enhanced member services and communication for many years to come.
+This was a significant investment for ADI, which will provide a platform for effective administration and enhanced member services and communication for many years to come.
+Membership renewals and Committee elections were undertaken with the new system for the first time in 2021.